 When to go

 Japan’s working holiday visa allows you to work anywhere in Japan.
-Earn money in the winter with a pre-arranged ski season job – hitting the road as the blossom starts to bloom to explore emerald rice terraces, volcano-filled national parks and old-world towns home to Shinto shrines, painted geishas and heart-warming hospitality.
+Earn money in the winter with a pre-arranged ski season job – hitting the road as the cherry trees blossom to explore emerald rice terraces, volcano-filled national parks and old-world towns home to Shinto shrines, painted geishas and heart-warming hospitality.

-If you’re doing a pre-arranged ski season job working as a server, housekeeper, host or driver you’ll typically earn between 1,000-1,2000 Yen per hour – often with subsidised staff accommodation, free or discounted lift passes and lessons.
-Expect to earn a bit more working in English-speaking restaurants, pubs and bars in Tokyo.
+If you’re doing a pre-arranged ski season job with us working as a server, housekeeper, host or driver you’ll typically earn between 1,000-1,400 Yen per hour – often with subsidised staff accommodation, free or discounted lift passes and lessons.
+You can expect to earn a bit more working in English-speaking restaurants, pubs and hotels in Tokyo.

 Where to go